|Type||Theocracy - Monotheism to the Church of Set|

 Malbazân, or "Monarchists" in Tragaran, is a political body that seeks to either keep the monarchy in power or restore it.
 When the Pharzîmrâth government was established, they were rooted out, imprisoned, or disappeared.
 Currently, they are a secret faction with a wide base of supporters in the western part of the empire.
 Their overriding goal is restoration of rule by the families of the Minâth-Nôrî.

 Lenassu Dras'ee is one of the most well-known Malbazân.
 In 1517, she led an army against the Khazarkar Empire.
-This conflict became known as Dras'ee's War.
-Her botched attempt to reclaim her birthright in the Empire resulted in imprisonment.
-Due to the threat she posed, she was exiled to the Ink Hold.
-Her sentence ended on 1 Temporal 1819.
-She continues to work towards Khazarkar rule by the Malbazân.
+This conflict became known as Dras'ee's War (1517 - 1519) .
+Her botched attempt to reclaim her birthright ended in imprisonment.
+She was exiled to Ink Hold, beginning a three century sentence; where she still plots with the Malbazân.

 ... a group of important leaders comes together.
 They represent two factions of power, one based in the east and the other in the west.
 Khazarkars of the west, the lands on the other side of the angel-scarred plain of Âruk all the way to the Core Sea, have factions that would like to see a more equal distribution of power, or even a return to the ways before the theocracy took over on 4 Bloom 1027.
 4 Bloom now a holiday, celebrated across Cinazan as the Day of Set.
 Western factions spread the idea that they favor rule by the people, rather than by priests of the god Set.
 At least, that's how they portray themselves to the common folk.
 The real leaders of these western factions are the Malbazân.
 As a political body, they seek to restore rule by the monarchy, specifically by the elite families that make-up the Minâth-Nôrî, itself an organization populated by the highest caste of Khazarkar society.